 But in 1996 President Bill Clinton promised to veto any attempt to make Nevada even a temporary repository.
 That promise helped him beat Bob Dole there by just 4,730 votes, the smallest state margin that year.

-In 2000 George W. Bush promised not to make Nevada a temporary repository, but said "sound science" would guide him regarding establishing a permanent repository there.
-He beat Al Gore 50-46 (301,575 to 279,978).
+In 2000 George W. Bush promised not to make Nevada a temporary repository, but he said "sound science" would guide him regarding establishing a permanent repository there.
+He beat Al Gore 50 to 46 (301,575 votes to 279,978).
 A switch of 10,799 votes would have made Gore president.

 In 2002 Bush approved Yucca Mountain as the permanent site.
 Congress said Nevada's governor could veto the selection but that his veto could be overridden by majorities in both houses.
 He vetoed it; Congress overrode him.

 By this protracted dance of democracy the interests of an American majority -- 161 million live within 75 miles of today's storage sites -- prevailed, respectfully, over the objections of an intense minority, the approximately 2 million people who live in southern Nevada.
 Kerry's willingness to overturn this accommodation reflects a cold, and factually correct, calculation having nothing to do with the national interest: For the intense and compact Nevada minority, unlike for the diffuse American majority, this is a vote-determining issue.